Who will process the personal information?

 - Further Education (FE) Colleges, to enable placements at FE Colleges Senior Phase programme in S4 – S6 as part of the programme for vocational qualifications.

-When necessary to support the school and Early Years child’s access to education and to support their physical and mental wellbeing, the personal information may be shared internally between departments of the Council and with the National Health Service.
+When necessary to support the school and Early Years child’s access to education and to support their physical and mental wellbeing, the personal information may be shared internally between departments of the Council, Scottish Government and with the National Health Service.
 In particular personal information about children may be shared with Social Work and Educational Psychology in order to put in place support for learning.

 How long will the personal information be held for?